0x1ED1CE/GEM/README.md

-# GEM
+# Graphics Element Manager
-An immediate mode GUI library
+GEM is an immediate mode GUI library.